ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/variance/contravariance.md

 As with much of the rest of the built-in functionality in Rezolver, it's possible to disable contravariance by setting an option on the @Rezolver.ITargetContainer which underpins your
-@Rezolver.IContainer (which, if you're using either @Rezolver.Container or
+@Rezolver.Container (which, if you're using either @Rezolver.Container or
 @Rezolver.ScopedContainer is the container itself).

 The option is @Rezolver.Options.EnableContravariance, which has a